-By virtue of investing at least 85% of its net assets in the HSBC MSCI Emerging Markets Small Cap Screened UCITS ETF (the "Master Fund"), the Sub-Fund promotes the same characteristics as the Master Fund, being:
+By virtue of investing at least 85% of its net assets in the HSBC MSCI Emerging Markets Screened Value UCITS ETF (the "Master Fund"), the Sub-Fund promotes the same characteristics as the Master Fund, being:

 - Better management of a broad range of environmental and social risks, and where applicable, positioning to meet demand for provision of goods and services that have a positive environmental or social contribution, collectively measured by MSCI ESG ratings.
 MSCI ESG ratings provide an opinion of companies' management of financially relevant ESG risks and opportunities.
 Each company is assessed on relevant environmental, social and governance themes, and where applicable, positioning to meet market demand for the provision of products and services that have a positive environmental or social contribution.
 The themes determined by MSCI are climate change, natural capital, pollution and waste, environmental opportunities, human capital, product liability, stakeholder opposition, social opportunities, corporate governance and corporate behaviour.
-The Fund will target this through an improvement of MSCI ESG rating compared to those of the MSCI Emerging Markets Small Cap Index (the "Parent Index"), such that the Master Fund invests in companies with more favourable MSCI ESG ratings compared to the Parent Index.
+The Fund will target this through an improvement of the MSCI ESG rating against that of the MSCI Emerging Markets Index (the "Parent Index") such that the Master Fund invests in companies with more favourable MSCI ESG ratings compared to the Parent Index.

-The Master Fund seeks to achieve the promotion of these characteristics by replicating the performance of the MSCI Emerging Markets Small Cap Universal Screens Index (the "Master Fund Index").
-The improvement of the MSCI ESG rating against the Parent Index is achieved by the Master Fund Index through the removal of companies from the Parent Index based on sustainability exclusionary criteria and United Nations Global Compact exclusionary criteria and by weighting companies in order to improve the exposure to companies with more favourable MSCI ESG ratings.
+The Master Fund seeks to achieve the promotion of these characteristics by replicating the performance of the MSCI Emerging Markets Value Select Screens Advanced Index (the "Master Fund Index").
+The improvement of the MSCI ESG rating against the Parent Index is achieved by the Master Fund Index through the removal of companies from the Parent Index based on sustainability exclusionary criteria and United Nations Global Compact exclusionary criteria and by weighting companies so as to improve the exposure of the Master Fund Index (and the Fund) to companies with more favourable MSCI ESG ratings compared to those in the Parent Index.
 The Sub-Fund does not use a reference benchmark to attain its environmental and/or social characteristics.

-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-The below sustainability indicator is used to measure the attainment of the environmental and social characteristics promoted by the Sub-Fund, specifically measuring:

-- MSCI ESG score of the Sub-Fund, relative to the Parent Index, whereby MSCI ESG score of the Sub-Fund is expected to be higher than that of the Parent Index.

-• What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - The below sustainability indicator is used to measure the attainment of the environmental and social characteristics promoted by the Sub-Fund, specifically measuring: - MSCI ESG rating of the Sub-Fund, relative the Parent Index, whereby the MSCI ESG rating of the Sub-Fund is expected to be higher than that of the Parent Index. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti- corruption and anti- bribery matters.